PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filewriten.rst

 ----

-The format string used to during search and replacement.
-It is used to contextualize the paths, as sometimes the path by itself can not be enough in order to correctly perform the updates.
+The format string used during search and replacement.
+It is used to contextualize the paths, as sometimes the path by itself is not enough to correctly perform the updates.

 A ``%Paths%`` in the context string is replaced with the value of the path variable.